 Take any westbound Elizabteth line train to Farringdon

-At Farringdon a step-free transfer is provided by escalator to the northbound Thameslink trains for a one-stop hop to St Pancras International Thameslink station; or you can make the transfer to the nortbound Thameslink trains by using a combination of two lifts.
+At Farringdon a step-free transfer is provided by escalator to the northbound Thameslink trains for a one-stop hop to St Pancras International Thameslink station; Or you can make the transfer to the northbound Thameslink trains by using a combination of two lifts.

 Then on arrival at St Pancras, you can use the lifts or escalators to exit the Thameslink station.

-Turn left from the exit at the Thameslink part of St Pancas station and walk ahead to the street exit on Pancras Road, you'll then see King's Cross just across the street.
+Turn left from the exit at the Thameslink part of St Pancras station and walk ahead to the street exit on Pancras Road, you'll then see King's Cross station just across the street.

 If you have time available take the comparatively frequent 390 bus heading to Archway, which will leave from the bus station right outside the main station.